celery/celery/docs/userguide/routing.rst

 Defining queues
 ---------------

-In Celery available queues are defined by the :setting:`CELERY_QUEUES` setting.
+In Celery available queues are defined by the :setting:`task_queues` setting.

 Here's an example queue configuration with three queues;
 One for video, one for images and one default queue for everything else: